tonglyu/INF553_Data_Mining/Find_Frequent_Itemsets(SON)/README.md

 ### * Apriori algorithm
 In each chunk, we applied Apriori algorithm to get all k-size frequent itemsets.
 For each itemsets with k size, we construct two sets of k-tuples (sets of size k):
-C(k) = candidate k-tuples
+C(k) = candidate k-tuples,
-L(k) = the set of truly frequent k-tuples
+L(k) = the set of truly frequent k-tuples.

 First, we generate the single items from the baskets and count the occurrence to get C(1), and filter to get L(1).
 1)	Get candidate itemsets: When k > 2, we use the L(k-1) to generate C(k).

   	a)	Each time we choose one itemsets in the L(k-1) and add another single item occurred in L(k-1), then generate a new itemsets with k size.

   	b)	For each new itemset, check if all its subsets of k-1 size are in L(k-1), if so, add it into C(k).

 2)	Get frequent itemsets:
 ```